How to Get the Size of a Directory in Linux

 Getting the Size of a Directory

-The du command displays the amount of file space used by the specified files or directories.
-If the specified path is a directory, du will summarize disk usage of each file and subdirectory in that directory.
-If no path is specified, du will report the disk usage of the current working directory.
+command displays the amount of file space used by the specified files or directories.
+If the specified path is a directory,

-If you run du without any option it will display the disk usage the specified directory and each of its subdirectories in bytes.
+du displays the disk usage of the given directory and each of its subdirectories in bytes.

-In most cases, you would want to display only the space occupied by the directory in a human-readable format.
+Typically, you would want to display the space occupied by the directory in a human-readable format.
 For example, to get the total size of the

 /var directory, you would run the following command: